A Killing Art, a book about Tae Kwon Do by Alex Gillis

 Tae Kwon Do’s founders and Olympic leaders are fond of saying that this martial art is thousands of years old and filled with old dynasties and ancient warriors.
 They had their reasons for the myths and lies.
 A Killing Art (2016), updated and revised, reveals some of the truths about Taekwondo and Taekwon-Do, a killing art created in the South Korean military in the 1950s.

-Buy A Killing Art (2016) online in book, e-book and audio formats (in North America at Amazon.com and in the UK at Amazon.co.uk) or contact firstname.lastname@example.org for a signed copy or information about bulk rates.
+Buy A Killing Art (2016) online in book, e-book and audio formats (in North America at Amazon.com and in the UK at Amazon.co.uk) or contact email@example.com for information.
 The first edition is also available in Spanish (www.unartemortal.com.ar) and German (www.toedliche-kunst.de).

 Interviews and reviews about the book and TaeKwonDo

 “Alex Gillis Talks about Tae Kwon Do, Controversy and Researching Martial Arts History,” by Ben Judkins (Aug.
 2016): “One of the first books that I reviewed on this blog was A Killing Art: The Untold History of Tae Kwon Do by Alex Gillis.
 To this day, it remains one of my favourite discoveries, and a revised and expanded edition has just been released.
 With a background in investigative journalism, Gillis has produced one of the most engaging and fast-paced studies of a martial art to date.
 Nor do you have to be a student of TKD to enjoy this book.”